 Contact our staff for more information and professional inquiries.

 PA Kristina Cadwell graduated from Arizona State University with a Bachelor of Science degree in Biology.
 She then completed the Physician Assistant program at A.T.
 Still University graduating with a Masters of Medical Science degree.
-Kristina has been working in the Aesthetic Medical field for over 10 years.
-She is certified in neurotoxin cosmetic injection, dermal fillers, Plasma Pen skin tightening, chemical peels, and laser therapy.
-She is known for producing natural results and has extensive knowledge in diet and exercise allowing her to help you achieve vibrant skin from the inside out.
+Kristina has been working in the Aesthetic Medical field for over 15 years.
+She is certified in neurotoxin cosmetic injection, dermal fillers, laser therapy, chemical peels, and ultrasound.
+She is known for producing natural results and has extensive knowledge in nutrition, hormone balancing, microbiome health, diet and exercise.
+Her latest endeavor is the Vibrant Skincare Line, a microbiome-friendly line of skincare that works with your body.
+Her passion and the reason she does everything she does?
+Helping you achieve vibrant skin from the inside out.